Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 • #1 New York Times bestseller

-In Nazi Germany 1939, death hovers.
-Young foster girl Liesel makes a meager living for herself by stealing books, and her accordion-playing foster father teaches her to read.
-She shares her stolen books with her neighbors during raids, as well as with the Jewish man hidden in her basement whom she befriends.
+In Nazi Germany 1939, a young foster girl named Liesel makes a meager living by stealing books, and her foster father teaches her to read.
+She shares her stolen books with the Jewish man hidden in her basement whom she befriends.

 The Book Thief is a uniquely crafted work, complete with illustrations that form one of the most unforgettable stories of World War II.
 It’s a modern classic that’s become a “must-read” for avid readers, and it is not to be missed.